gvwilson/sdxjs/file-interpolator/index.md

 <%- include('/inc/file.html', {file: 'interpolation-example.js'}) %>

-Spoiler alert:
-we got this to work,
+We got this to work,
-then decided to use a different approach for managing the source code fragments in this book.
+but decided to use a different approach in this book.
-The stumbling block was that the style-checking tool [ESLint][eslint] didn't know how to handle our inclusions so we would either have to modify it or build a style checker of our own.
+The stumbling block was that the style-checking tool [ESLint][eslint] didn't know what to make of our inclusions, so we would either have to modify it or build a style checker of our own.
 (We will actually do that in <x key="style-checker"></x>, but we won't go nearly as far as [ESLint][eslint].)

+Despite being a dead end,
-There are some useful lessons in how we built the inclusion tool despite that, particularly related to turning source code into something that will run.
+the inclusion tool is a good way to show how JavaScript turns source code into something it can execute.
+We need to be able to do this in the next couple of chapters, so we might as well tackle it now.

 ## How can we evaluate JavaScript dynamically?

-We want to load a file dynamically just like `import` does, but display the special comments in our web/print versions rather than the interpolated code.
+We want to display files as they are on the web and in print, but interpolate the files referenced in special comments when we load things with `import`.
 To do this,
 we need to understand the lifecycle of a JavaScript program.
 When we ask for a file,